FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 What tours are seasonal?

-The Dyker Heights Holiday Lights tour can only be done in late November/December/early January.
-The Flatbush tour is offered year-round, but is especially fun just before Halloween.
 When the leaves change color in the fall, green neighborhoods include those in Brooklyn 101, Brooklyn 202, Fort Greene/Clinton Hill, Carroll Gardens/Cobble Hill, Flatbush, Park Slope, and Sunnyside.
 While Coney Island can be visited year-round, it's best to go when the rides are running: late May through early September, with weekend activity often starting in April and continuing through mid-to-late September, sometimes even in October.

 How should we dress for the cold weather?